phetsims/phet-info/doc/phet-development-overview.md

 3. Download & install node+npm from https://nodejs.org/en/
 4. Launch a node server program on your development machine

-  a.
-Install the http-server as a command line program.
+(a) Install the http-server as a command line program.
 Use a different command prompt than the one above since the one above will not have the new path for npm
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`npm install http-server -g`

-  b.
-Change into the phetsims directory (if you were not already there).
+(b) Change into the phetsims directory (if you were not already there).
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`cd phetsims/`

-  c.
-Run the http server program (with caching turned off to help with iteration) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`http-server -c-1`
+(c) Run the http server program (with caching turned off to help with iteration) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`http-server -c-1`

 5. Open a browser to the path for one of the simulations: http://localhost:8080/example-sim/example-sim_en.html
 6. For building the simulations, install the grunt command line utility (may require sudo):
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`npm install -g grunt-cli`